 Back to Top

 Each limited edition canvas is hand-highlighted by a specially trained professional artist or it was highlighted by Thomas Kinkade himself prior to the painting being shipped to the gallery.
 Pieces which are hand highlighted by a Master Highlighter cost significantly less than one highlighted by Thomas Kinkade (Studio Proof and Master Editions).
-To add to the experience of buying the artwork, our galleries host about 4 Master Highlighting events throughout the year.
-These events consist of a Master Highlighter visiting our galleries and enhancing our customers' paintings by adding additional oil brushstrokes and texturing while our customers watch!
+To add to the experience of buying the artwork, our galleries host Master Highlighting events throughout the year.
+These events consist of a Master Highlighter visiting our galleries and enhancing our customers' paintings by adding additional oil brushstrokes and texture while our customers watch!

 Master Highlighter events give the collector the chance to interact with the Highlighter while their image is enhanced in front of them.
 Those who have their painting highlighted gain an even greater connection to their piece from the way the painting comes alive through the enhancements.